dsgiitr/lecture-assignments-y23/Anupriya/Git-Bash_Anupriya/README.md

 ## Problem 4

-Bash script and pyhton files uploaded to Git-Bash_Anupriya folder.
+Bash script and python files uploaded to Git-Bash_Anupriya folder.

+All we need to do is get the Kaggle API command from any Kaggle dataset.
+For example, "kaggle datasets download -d aymenkhouja/timeofdaydataset"
+Now, when we run the bash script, it will delete any pre-existing datasets in the directory and download the new dataset whose command we used.
+After this we need to type the batch size, epochs and number of classes(depending on the dataset) and the code will train a simple sequential model, and saves it to a directpry "model".

 ## Problem 5
 1. Had set up SSH keys by following documentation when attempted to create the WIP PR, before doing Git-Immersion problems.
 Added key to Github successfully.